Market data: a snapshot of our statistics schemes and what they mean for members

 This statistics initiative is free to participate in and, as it is compulsory for English UK member centres, it is the only membership-wide census of students studying ELT in the UK.
 All members are asked to report by source market, total student weeks and total student numbers.

 The data collection culminates with launch of a detailed report at our annual conference and AGM in May.
 The conference includes a session presenting the major developments of the UK ELT market in the previous year.

 - Separate analysis of private and state sector data

 - Global competitive analysis (ie the UK's market share of global ELT)

 - Like-for-like - comparisons showing year-on-year fluctuation in selected markets.

-Friday 7 February 2021 was the deadline for members to submit their annual student data.
+Usually mid-February is the deadline for members to submit their annual student data.
 Find out more about the annual student data submission or contact the membership team with any questions.

 Quarterly intelligence cohort (QUIC)

 QUIC provides in-depth analysis of the UK ELT industry's source markets on a quarterly basis.
 Participation is open to English UK members only and is optional.
 Around one third of the membership normally participate.